News

 • Greeting: Use a formal greeting.

-• Introduction: Introduce the patient and purpose of the letter.
+• Introduction: Introduce the patient and the purpose of the letter.

 • Body: Provide relevant details about the patient's condition and any necessary actions.